 Dáil Éireann - Volume 514 - 16 February, 2000

-34. Mrs. Owen asked the Minister for Foreign Affairs if he will make a statement on the recent EU-China summit.
-[4276/00]
+Mr. Allen asked the Minister for Foreign Affairs if he envisages Turkey becoming a member of the EU.
+[4285/00]

 Mr. Cowen Mr. Cowen

 Minister for Foreign Affairs (Mr. Cowen): I propose to take Questions Nos.
 35 and 40 together.

 As the Deputies will be aware, the current accession process was launched by the 15 EU member states, the ten central and eastern European states and Cyprus on 30 March 1998.
 The following day, actual negotiations were inaugurated with the Czech Republic, Estonia, Hungary, Poland, Slovenia and Cyprus.
 These countries are often referred to as the “ins or 5+1”.
 Negotiations have continued with these countries since then on a policy chapter basis.